Gardens are never static and the Grounds Dept. always has something new and interesting going on.

 Ongoing Here another very aggressive plant was overtaking the landscape.
 This species is a native horsetail, Equisetum hyemale, not a plant that belongs in a small landscape bed!
 When the removal is complete, the bed will be replanted with culinary herbs and some space for annual vegetables.

-Ongoing The usual grassy plantings of the rain garden have bloomed into a "food for all" vegetable plot as the renovation continues.
-In the fall, new plantings of trees, shrubs and ground covers will go in when the invasive Reed Canary Grass is deemed to be GONE!
+New plantings of trees, shrubs and ground covers will go in when the invasive Reed Canary Grass is deemed to be GONE!

 In addition to upgrades in the landscape, gardener Ben Williams installed a beautiful lantern to welcome strollers in the Tea Garden tucked into the northeast corner of Campion.

 Recently, gardeners Ben Williams and Patty Wright renovated the planters that line the south and west sides of the Student Center.
 Sounds like any other gardening task, except that these very narrow planters are hanging off the second floor of the building.
 Fall protection gear was in order and all operations were done "roped in".
-Its a very successful planting, with lots of native pollinator-friendly plants.
+Its a very successful planting, with lots of native pollinator-friendly plants